 - You need at least one year of work experience in the economic and/or services sector, either through an apprenticeship, internship or full-time employment.

 Knowledge of English

-For the German-English class, we recommend a B2 level in English (Cambridge First Certificate or similar).
+For the German-English classes, we recommend a B2 English level (Cambridge First Certificate or similar knowledge).

 Proficiency in mathematics

 Prior knowledge, at the level of the vocational school-leaving certificate (business and services), is required for the module Mathematics.
 The Moodle course 'Prior knowledge of mathematics' shows you the required prior knowledge and helps you brush up on any lack of knowledge.

 At the start of the study programme, accounting knowledge at the level of the vocational school-leaving certificate (business and services) is required.
 If you acquired your vocational school-leaving certificate a long time ago or you do not or no longer possess basic knowledge of double-entry accounting, we recommend that you acquire this knowledge as part of your self-study.